flemk/modelReconstruction/README.md

 # Model Reconstruction
-this repository provides advanced utility to analyze n-dimaneional systems and reconstruct them from its time series.
+this repository provides advanced utility to analyze n-dimensional systems and reconstruct them from its time series.

 # ```reconstructionutils.py```
 use this library to create reconstructed models from your time series. simply type: